 Meningococcal disease is caused by 13 different groups of meningococcal bacteria.

-In the UK, the disease is almost always caused by one of 4 meningococcal groups commonly known as MenB, MenC, MenW or MenY.
+In the UK, the disease is almost always caused by 1 of 4 meningococcal groups commonly known as MenB, MenC, MenW or MenY.
 These can be prevented with vaccination.

-MenA disease is rare in the UK, but is more common in other parts of the world.
+MenA disease is rare in the UK, but it's more common in other parts of the world.
 It can also be prevented by vaccination.